This could be for you if:

-- you keep remembering the event, despite not wanting to
+- You keep re-experiencing the event, despite not wanting to

 PTSD – What is it?

 PTSD stands for post-traumatic stress disorder.
-Basically, when you experience a traumatic event like a car crash, violence, sexual assault or accident, it's normal to go to pieces straight afterwards.
-Some people get better over the course of a month or so.
-If the reaction lasts longer than a month, it's known as PTSD.
+When you experience a traumatic event like a car crash, violence, sexual assault or accident, it's normal to have a really hard time dealing with it straight away and for a time afterwards.
+Some people start to get better over the course of a month or so.
+If the reaction is severe, lasts longer than a month and has certain symptoms (like the ones mentioned below), it's known as PTSD.

 What causes PTSD?

 Any of the things we've listed above, and any other traumatic event, can result in PTSD.
 It doesn't even need to have happened to you directly.
 If you witness a horrific event, you can also develop PTSD.
-If the situation you were in involved extreme fear, helplessness or horror, which makes it more likely that you'll have PTSD.
+If the situation you were in involved extreme fear, helplessness or horror, it’s more likely that you could develop PTSD.

 How will I know?

 There are many signs of PTSD.
-The major one is that you're constantly reliving the traumatic event – whether it's in flashbacks, intrusive memories, dreams, or in any other way.
+The major one is that you're constantly reliving the traumatic event – whether it's in flashbacks (intense re-experiencing), intrusive memories, dreams, or in any other way.
 Other signs that you've got PTSD can include:

 What can I do?

-Exercising, and returning to your old routines can help you heal faster too.
+Exercising, and returning to your old routines can help you heal faster.
 You probably won't feel like it, but it'll help.